Aliases for ADORA3 Gene

 GeneCards Summary for ADORA3 Gene

 ADORA3 (Adenosine A3 Receptor) is a Protein Coding gene.
-Diseases associated with ADORA3 include ischemia and brain ischemia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled adenosine receptor activity.
+Diseases associated with ADORA3 include Ischemia and Ataxia, Sensory, 1, Autosomal Dominant.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled adenosine receptor activity.
+An important paralog of this gene is ADORA1.

-Receptor for adenosine.
-The activity of this receptor is mediated by G proteins which inhibits adenylyl cyclase.
-Possible role in reproduction
+[Isoform 2]: Receptor for adenosine.
+The activity of this receptor is mediated by G proteins which inhibits adenylyl cyclase (PubMed:8234299).

 The adenosine A3 receptor is a member of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2A and A2B.
-They display high expression levels in the testes and mast cells of rats, with low expression levels in the thyroid, liver, kidney, heart, intestine and most brain areas.
-Adenosine A3 receptors play a role in mast cell degranulation, coronary vasodilation and protection from reperfusion.
-The human A3 receptor gene is localized on chromosome 1 (1p21-p13).
+They display high expression levels in the testes and mast cells of rats, with low expression levels in the thyroid, liver, kidney and heart.